Pki03/Chatter/README.md

 # Chatter

-This is a real-time chat application built using Jetpack Compose for the Android UI and Firebase for backend services.
-Users can send text messages and images, interact with various chat channels, and manage permissions for camera access.
+This is a sophisticated real-time chat application built with **Jetpack Compose** for creating an intuitive and dynamic Android user interface, and **Firebase** for seamless backend services.
+The app enables users to send both text and image messages, interact with multiple chat channels, and easily manage camera and storage permissions for image uploads.

 ## Getting Started